TOUR ANALYSIS and St. Andrews

 1 The best way to get a tee time at St. Andrews is through the advance reservation process.
 Links Management deals directly with a lead golfer.
 A tour operator or travel agent cannot do this for you.

-2017 - For tee times during high season (mid-April to mid October), reservation requests for up to eight golfers will be taken during a fourteen-day period beginning Wednesday, August 24, 2016, at 10 a.m.
-BST (British Standard Time).
+2018 - For tee times during high season (mid-April to mid October), reservation requests for up to eight golfers will be taken during a fourteen-day period beginning Wednesday, August 23, 2017, at 10 a.m.
+BST (British Standard Time) and ending September 6.
 Reservations will then be doled out by random draw.

 To request a time you must have (a) a lead golfer; (b) preferred dates of play; (c) names of other golfers; (d) handicap indices; (e) club affiliations (where the indices are kept).
 Instructions and application forms are available at www.standrews.com It is a good idea to indicate availability for a range of dates in addition to a preferred date of play for the Old Course.